joel-s91/ts-webpack-template/README.md

 ### NPM

+NPM is used for dependency management and running build scripts.

+Note: dependencies are maintained as follows
+- If the package should be bundled with the app it should be in `dependencies`, i.e. installed with `npm install <package>`
+- If the package is used for building the app or assisting with development it should be in `devDependencies`, i.e. installed with `npm install --save-dev <package>`

 #### Nodist and nvm

 I've added optional support for version management of Node.js and NPM using [Nodist](https://github.com/nullivex/nodist) (for Windows) or [nvm](https://github.com/nvm-sh/nvm) (for macOS/Linux).
 These tools will ensure the required versions of Node.js and NPM are used.

 ### Webpack

+Webpack is used, along with a range of plugins and loaders, to bundle the app.
+See [the Webpack README](webpack/README.MD) for more details.

 ### [Babel](https://babeljs.io/)